bandonga/bandonga.github.io/collections/_sip/0-media-security.md

 # Media Security

+To secure media the most common design is to use **SRTP** to achieve integrity protection and confidentiality in the media session.
+In some cases, media keying material (**MIKEY**) is exchanged over the signaling channel and  other approaches use the RTP media path itself to perform the key agreement are covered, such as **DTLS-SRTP** and **ZRTP**.

 ## Secure RTP

 **SRTP** (Secure RTP) is a profile extension to RTP, published as [RFC 3711](https://tools.ietf.org/html/rfc3711), that adds confidentiality, authentication, and integrity protection to RTP and RTCP sessions, taking an RTP stream and adding encryption and integrity protection before handing the media stream to UDP for transport.